scipion-em/docs/_sources/docs/facilities/facilities-workflows.rst.txt

 ===================

 Scipion can launch streaming workflows in several ways.
-The most basic one is achieved creating an empty project to start a new workflow with an *Import Movies* protocol pointing to the microscope’s deposition directory.
-Since we want to process the movies that are currently located at that directory but, also, those movies that are continuously arriving, we must activate the streaming mode in the streaming tab as shown in the figure below.
-Afterwards, the rest of the protocols can be added to the workflow in the same way that in the non streaming workflows (from the protocols tree at left of finding them with *ctrl+F*), but now all the protocols will wait for new data to process.
+The most basic one is creating an empty project to start a new workflow with an *Import Movies* protocol pointing to the microscope’s deposition directory.
+Since we want to process the movies that are currently located at that directory, but also those movies that are continuously arriving, we must activate the streaming mode in the streaming tab, as shown in the figure below.
+Afterwards, the rest of the protocols can be added to the workflow in the same way that in the non streaming workflows (from the protocols tree at left of finding them with *ctrl+F*), but now all the protocols will wait for new data to process, resulting in a whole pipeline processing data on-the-fly.

 .. figure:: /docs/images/streaming-tab.png
    :align: center